swoops/mutual_julia/README.md

 # mutual_julia
-PoC for a mutual authentication screen saver.
+PoC for a mutual authentication screen saver using a Julia Set and TOTP.

+For know it just makes pretty pictures based of a TOTP token instead of randomness.
+Eventually I hope to have an Android app that produces the same images at the same time.
+If your phone shows the same image as *your* computer then you have reason to trust it is your computer.

 # Mutual Authentication?
 Authentication is a process that is used to prove your identity.
 When you